-The founding fathers of the Archaeological Society of Ohio (ASO) as we know it today; at that time it was known as the Ohio Indian Relic Collectors Society.
+The founding fathers of the Archaeological Society of Ohio (A. S. O.) as we know it today; at that time it was known as the Ohio Indian Relic Collectors Society.
 Col. Vietzen is in the second row, at the far right.
-Courtesy New Indian Ridge Museum and Indian Ridge Museum.

-The New Indian Ridge Museum officially commenced operations on November 24, 2000.
-The museum is a collection for the preservation of prehistoric and historic artifacts.
+Matt Nahorn started the New Indian Ridge Museum officially on November 24, 2000.
+The Museum is a private endeavor and for the preservation of prehistoric and historic artifacts.
 The main goals of the museum are as follows (a.) to collect back into one museum, as many of the artifacts from Indian Ridge Museum and the Col. Vietzen collection as possible, (b.) to preserve, collect, salvage, and interpret the early history of Amherst, and (c.) to collect and preserve any other historically of archaeologically significant artifacts.
-The museum is in memory of Col. Raymond Charles Vietzen (1907-1995).
+The museum is in memory of Col. Raymond C. Vietzen (1907-1995).
 Many of the artifacts in the new museum are from the original Vietzen museum.

-I became interested in history when my family removed an addition to our house in 1998.
-When the new basement was being excavated, we found historic pottery sherds, fragments of trade pipes, an 1878 Indian Head Penny, a nineteenth century power flask, and many other artifacts (all now preserved in the museum).
-We had also found a German belt buckle in the Beaver Creek.
-Having found these pieces, I began to believe that our home was old and possibly historically significant.
-My mother, Uncle Zack Dolyk (local attorney and now judge), and I went to the Lorain County Courthouse/Administration building in downtown Elyria, Ohio to research the deeds to the property.
+I became interested in history when my family began working on our house in 1998.
+We found historic pottery sherds, fragments of trade pipes, an 1878 Indian Head Penny, a nineteenth century power flask, and many other artifacts (all now preserved in the Museum).
+We also found a German belt buckle in the Beaver Creek.
+These pieces piqued my interest in the history of the house.
+My mother, Uncle Zack, and I went to the Lorain County Courthouse/Administration building in downtown Elyria, Ohio to research the deeds to the property.
 The deeds dated so far back that we had to trek to the basement of the building.
-The last deed went all the back to the year 1816.
-We learned that Jacob Shupe (1778- 1832), the first settler in Amherst, Ohio, had purchased 300 acres of land from Elijah and Maryann Boardman for 600 dollars.
+Through one deed, we learned that Jacob Shupe (1778- 1832), the first settler in Amherst, Ohio, purchased 300 acres of land from Elijah and Maryann Boardman for $600.
 The property extended all the way to Lake Erie and “encompassed the water of Beaver Creek.”
-Jacob first built his home as a one story cabin.
+Shupe first built his home as a crude, one-story cabin.
 Soon after, he constructed the frame house that stands today — first frame house in Amherst (c.
 1812).
 He operated the first lumber mill, distillery, and grist mill in the area.
-Jacob and his wife had eleven children.
+Jacob and his wife Catharine, had eleven children.
 He was the father of the first native-born pioneer child in Amherst (Betsy Shupe) and participated in the first funeral in the Amherst area.
 Unfortunately at age 54, a log fell on him in his sawmill, and he was killed.

-Over the years, property was sold off and today, we maintain 15 of the original Shupe Homestead.
+Over the years, property was sold off and today, we maintain 20 acres of the original Shupe Homestead.

 After I had completed my research, we applied for the Landmark Plaque through the Amherst Historical Society.
 The Landmark Plaque is presented to property on which historical events occurred.
 Only seven of these plaques have been presented to sites in Amherst to this date.

-When we found that Col. Vietzen owned the original Shupe Cabin that was constructed before the frame house, we became interested in Col. Vietzen’s Indian Ridge Museum.
-When we found that Col. Vietzen had collected Prehistoric artifacts, I wanted to learn more about the prehistory of our area.
+When we learned that Col. Vietzen had owned the original Shupe Cabin, we became interested in Col. Vietzen’s Indian Ridge Museum.
+When we found that Col. Vietzen had collected prehistoric artifacts, I wanted to learn more about the prehistory of our area.

 After The Colonel passed away, several auctions were held to disperse the collection.
 When those auctions were held, we were unaware of the history being lost.
-We were later granted permission to go onto the Vietzen property after the sales had occurred.
-We “tromped around” at Col. Vietzen’s and found many things, including broken arrow points, flint and bone fragments, a large celt (stone tool), pottery, pieces, and a preform for a bannerstone.
-We were even able to save the old claw foot bath tub the Vietzen’s had in their bathroom.
+We were later granted permission to go onto the Vietzen property after the sales occurred.
+We “tromped around” at the Vietzens’ and found many things, including broken arrow points, a large celt (stone tool), pottery pieces, and a preform for a bannerstone.
+We were even able to save the old claw foot bathtub the Vietzens’ had in their bathroom.

-Above: note present views of the site of the Col. Raymond C. Vietzen Homestead and Indian Ridge Museum.
-Originally demolished in late 2000, the area was re-cleared in July 2013.
+Above: note present views of the site of the Vietzen Homestead and Indian Ridge Museum.
+Originally demolished in late 2000, the area was re-cleared in July 2013 and continues to be for sale.
 On the top photo, note the area where Col. Vietzen had a large pond.
 It is now a wetland area.
 On the bottom photo, note the sidewalk and turning lane added on Fowl Road – West Ridge Road is in the background.
 Col. Vietzen’s Indian Ridge Museum was located right alongside Fowl Road, and when it was built in 1930, Fowl Road was just a small farm lane.
 After the Museum was demolished, the turning lane and sidewalk were constructed.
 This should provide a bit of reference as to the location of these structures.
 The house and Museum were parallel to West Ridge Road, and house was in front of the Museum, facing West Ridge.

 On October 3, 2007, I officially became a Kentucky Colonel.
 At the September Meeting of the Archaeological Society-Sandusky Bay Chapter, Col. Ron Sauer presented me with this status.
 Col. Sauer said that because I was preserving Col. Vietzen’s history, I should be a Kentucky Colonel as well.
 This is the highest award bestowed by the Governor of Kentucky.
-Col. Vietzen acquired that status in 1957 as a result of his archaeological work conducted in Kentucky and the subsequent book that he published on this work.
+Col. Vietzen acquired that status in 1957 as a result of archaeological work the he conducted in Kentucky and the subsequent book that he published on these studies.
 He was also named an honorary citizen of Tennessee.

 Col. Nahorn stands beside an original runnerstone mill buhr from Jacob Shupe’s grist mill c.
-1813, which was located across the road from his homestead.
-It stood as a monument at the Central School in Amherst from 1934 – 2013 when it was moved to Jacob Shupe’s Homestead, where the New Indian Ridge Museum is located, and is now preserved.
+1813, which was located across the road from his Homestead.
+It stood as a monument at the Central School in Amherst from 1934 – 2013 when it was moved to the Shupe Homestead, and is now preserved.
 The sandstone base is from the Cleveland Quarries, and the sandstone slab upon which it sits was salvaged by the Nahorns from a local barn.
-Thanks to Sprenger Health Care for donating this important local artifact for preservation locally.
-Special thank you to Wendy Dolyk for her aid in securing the piece.
-The handmade bricks that surround this display originally comprised the historic Capt.
-Flint House c.
-1860.

-The New Indian Ridge Museum does not maintain a schedule of regular operating hours and is not currently open to the public.
-However, we do offer programs on various local prehistory, history, and environmental (watershed) awareness topics.
+The New Indian Ridge Museum is a personal endeavor by Col. Matt Nahorn and is not open to the public.
+However, Matt does offer programs on various local prehistory, history, and environmental (watershed) awareness topics.
 Feel free to visit the Contact page on this website in order to send a message or ask a question.